mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 more people with the same interests as you and possibly cool work collaborations.

-If you want to check my internet corner you can access [here](https://inesoaresilva.com/), there you can find another blog post about my journey building the project.
+If you want to check my internet corner you can access it [here](https://inesoaresilva.com/), there you can find another blog post about my journey building the project.
 What are your thoughts about having a personal website?
 Feel free to reach out to me with feedback or to discuss about this